Women’s Backpacking Gear List (2024) — My Ultralight Approach

 • Toothpaste - The smallest one you can find.
 Or toothpaste tablets, but those are bulkier than just a small toothpaste.

 • Toothbrush - A toothbrush with a half-size handle is compact and lighter.
-Search travel-sized bamboo toothbrush!
+Search travel-sized toothbrush!

-• Floss - I’m breaking my own rule here, but I just bring a normal-sized floss since it’s really small and light already.
+• Floss - I just bring a normal-sized floss since it’s really small and light already.

 • Hand sanitizer - I have a hand sanitizer keychain on my backpack (mine is from Daiso).
 Hand sanitizer is for convenience, but I use soap after the bathroom.

-• Sunscreen - I have a small sunscreen for my face and neck.
+• Sunscreen - I have a small sunscreen for my face, neck, and hands.
 The rest of my body is protected by long clothing.

 • Panty liners - I use one a day when I’m not on my period.
 Changing into a clean one at the end of the day almost feels like changing into fresh underwear.